by Lasse Eilers | 4,1 / 5,0 | Approximate reading time: 7 Minutes

 ADVERTISEMENT

 Are you looking for a digital piano for beginners?
 Or are you a more advanced player who wants a digital piano as a silent alternative to your acoustic instrument?
 Modern digital pianos are available for all budgets and with a wide range of features.
-In our buyer’s guide to digital pianos, we check out five current models to showcase the wide variety of available options.
+In our buyer’s guide to digital pianos, we check out several current models to showcase the wide variety of available options.

 ADVERTISEMENT